 These items focus on how teachers cultivate a classroom learning community where student differences are valued.

-SPS item My teacher cares about me.
+SPS Item My teacher would notice if something were bothering me.

 ESTABLISH A SUPPORTIVE, SAFE, AND CARING CLASSROOM ENVIRONMENT that ensures students feel supported in their social and emotional lives.